 According to SHRM’s interview with Disruptive HR, companies with strong recognition programs see 31% lower voluntary turnover.
 That’s a big deal for productivity — fewer exits mean more momentum, better collaboration, and less time spent hiring and training.
 The takeaway?
 When employees feel valued, they’re more likely to stay, grow, and contribute at their best.

 Feeling overwhelmed is one thing — feeling overlooked is another.
 Insights from AWI show that recognition helps soften the blow of short staffing.
-It won’t add hours to the day, but it can remind people their extra effort still matters.
+It won’t add hours to the day, but it can remind people that their extra effort still matters.

 Recognition keeps people anchored.
 According to AWI, most employees would be less tempted to jump ship if they felt appreciated where they are.
 It’s a simple truth: people stop looking elsewhere when they feel seen right here.

-In the same report, AWI researchers found that employees who get recognized at least once a month through an online platform are twice as likely to feel productive — and not quietly browsing job postings.
+AWI researchers from the State of Recognition Report found that employees who get recognized at least once a month through an online platform are twice as likely to feel productive — and not quietly browsing job postings.
 The difference?
 Recognition actually happens.
 When it’s built into the flow of work, it’s easier to give, harder to forget, and a lot more impactful.

-Half of HR leaders say retention is a top three focus — which means the other half is likely thinking about it too, just with less sleep.
+Half of HR leaders say retention is a top-three focus, which means the other half is likely thinking about it too, just with less sleep.
 According to a study by Achievers and HRD Connect, recognition is one of the most effective (and sustainable) ways to keep people around.
 It turns out that a well-timed thank-you can do what exit interviews can’t — keep great people from leaving in the first place.

 When people feel disconnected from their culture, everything else starts to feel harder.
 This dip in Eagle Hill’s Culture Indicator is a reminder that culture isn’t static — it needs to be nurtured.
 Recognition helps employees feel valued and connected, especially during times of change.